webclinic017/edgedb/docs/reference/reference/connection.rst

 Specifying an instance
 ----------------------

-There are several ways to uniquely identify an Gel instance.
+There are several ways to uniquely identify a Gel instance.

 .. list-table::